EJGibson/IdeaFactory/guides_to_startups.md

 **Key questions to ask of a new hire**

 "Hire everyone based on the three-way test: 1) Can s/he do the job (competency)?
 2) Will s/he do the job (capability)?
-3) Can we stand to work with her or him as s/he does the job (chemistry)?
+3) Can we stand to work with her or him as s/he does the job (chemistry)?"
+(SRG 12)

+**Practice and Prep for Future Hiring, Keeping Abreast of the Job Market, and Building a Vision of the Company from a Hiring Perspective**

- Research related job postings from similar companies and write job descriptions that include a compelling business vision, clear description of each role you need to hire, and list of critical skills.
+"Research related job postings from similar companies and write job descriptions that include a compelling business vision, clear descript ion of each role you need to hire, and list of critical skills.
 Do this for every key role you need now or in the future.
 Read them weekly, post them to friends and on job boards.
-This exercise keeps you focused on “who” you must have to eventually succeed.
+This exercise keeps you focused on “who” you must have to eventually succeed."
+(SRG 12)
-"